hackclub/hackclub/workshops/Flask_quote_generator/README.md

 ## Getting started

 We're going to be using [repl.it](https://repl.it), a free, online code editor, to write this workshop.
-To get started, visit the starter project [here](https://repl.it/@JubrilOyetunji/kanyerest)
+To get started, visit the starter project [here](https://repl.it/@JubrilOyetunji/kanyerest).
+Your coding environment will spin up in a few seconds!

 ### But where's the data?